-Cloud storage is carefree with these top-tier services
+Cloud storage is faster and cheaper than ever -- here are our favorites

 Box

-Box is an all-around solid service.
-It offers a compelling alternative to users who are wary of placing ever-increasing amounts of information in the control of Google, Apple, or Microsoft.
+Box is an all-around solid service that offers a compelling alternative to users who are wary of placing ever-increasing amounts of information in the control of Google, Apple, or Microsoft.
 Mobile support for all accounts includes Android, iPhone, and iPad.

-Free accounts start at 10GB, and a Personal Pro account provides 100GB of storage for $10/month.
+Free accounts start at 10GB, and a Starter accounts provide 100GB of storage for $5/month.
 There are also business plans that offer more storage and capabilities, such as version history, password-protected sharing, and search abilities.

-In many ways, Box seems best geared toward corporate use, and it shows.
-Clients include Proctor & Gamble, Six Flags, and Pandora.
-If you’re a small-business owner or a startup, Box may be right up your alley.
 All accounts, even free ones, allow you to share files or folders with a link.
 Box also integrates the ability to add comments and assign tasks for easy collaboration and workflow management.

-The lowdown: Best for businesses; integrated workflow management tools; great sharing and collaboration potential; free accounts lacking some features.